 Well, I knew that wasn’t true, but where was it?

-The cruised through some forest to the cliff edge for a look, but other than a wild ocean little was on display.
+I cruised through some forest to the cliff edge for a look, but other than a wild ocean, little was on display.
 Thought I’d continue for another 30 minutes maximum and then turn back.

-I made a little movie about my dilemma, ie, standing bewildered in the forest, not knowing where the hut was.
+I made a little movie about my dilemma: standing bewildered in the forest, not knowing where the hut was.

-Dunno, the climb was steep enough for a rope to assist.
+Dunno, the climb was steep enough for the rope to give real assistance.
 Not much point going too much further than the top of the climb as the track veers inland.

-Five minutes in the forest, and a huge view was on offer at the edge of a cliff.
-Looking up to the Green Islets, pillars of rock emerging from the sea.
+Five minutes in the forest, a huge view was on offer at the cliff’s edge.
+Looking up to the Green Islets, pillars of rock emerged from the sea.
 More huge rocks immediately below, and a massive drop of the purely vertical kind.

-Another rope in a goat track to the heart that is huddled under a big arch.
-Not my preferred site for a heart, what the hell it’s only for one night.
+Another rope in a goat track to the hut that is huddled under a big arch.
+Not my preferred site for a hut, but what the hell, it was only for one night.